geocompx/geocompr/our-chapters.md

 - **Part IV: Geocomputation in action II**

 1. ecological - jm
     - This chapter will model and spatially predict the floristic composition of a fog oasis along an altitudinal gradient in northern Peru.
-The first axis of a NMDS-ordination will determine the floristic composition, and will be modelled spatially with the help of machine-learning while accounting for spatial cross-validation by means of spatial cross-validation.
+The first axis of a NMDS-ordination will determine the floristic composition, and will be modelled spatially with the help of a machine-learning approach (most likely random forest or support vector machine) while accounting for spatial cross-validation by means of spatial cross-validation.
 1. renewable energy (?)
 1. sea level rise (?)